Learn about actual and potential costs

 How do you track customer satisfaction?

 What is the rate of contract renewal or recurring business among your customers?

-Can you provide a list of references of both current customers, and past customers who chose not to continue doing business with your company?
+Can you provide a list of references of current customers?
+Can you provide a list of past customers that chose not to continue doing business with your company?

 How often do you seek feedback from clients?

 “Sending out RFPs used to be a nightmare”

 Let’s chat about how procurement market intelligence can reduce